 What Kale Varieties Are Best for Growing Hydroponically?

-Kale is one of the most popular vegetables to grow hydroponically due to its resistance to pest and disease, as well as its ability to thrive in a variety of conditions.
+Kale is one of the most popular vegetables to grow hydroponically due to its resistance to pests and diseases, as well as its ability to thrive in a variety of conditions.
 The best kale varieties for hydroponic growing are those that are both fast-growing and high yielding.

 This plant has deeply-cut, jagged foliage with lengthy juicy stalks which sprout to create thick, robust, petite vegetation reaching between 30-42cm (12-15″) in height.